Relief for South African Holiday makers this summer

 Over the past year the local and provincial governments together with the great input of the local Western Cape population have worked very hard and made many sacrifices to overcome the problems experienced during the worst drought in living memory.
 Our recent good rains have also contributed to the turnabout in our water crises.
 Although not totally out of the “woods” Cape Town and the Western Cape are well on their way to recovery and together with the great savings on offer by SANPARKS establishments make it a wonderful opportunity to holiday in the Cape.

-Baywatch House offers accommodation at affordable rates to all South Africans wanting to make the most of their visit to Cape Town.
+Baywatch Guest House, holiday accommodation in Cape Town Bloubergstrand offers accommodation at affordable rates to all South Africans wanting to make the most of their visit to Cape Town.
 Our tailor made tours are well priced and include day trips to SANPARK establishments such as Cape Point.